JessLiang02/US-President/README.md

 ## Overview

 This repository provides a framework for analyzing polling data aimed at predicting Donald Trump's percentage support in the upcoming 2024 U.S. presidential election.
-While the structure is designed to offer flexibility, you can easily adapt or remove sections based on the specific focus of your project.

 ## File Structure